d0sboots/PerfectTower/README.md

 ```
 ## AI Benchmarker
 A script/execution suite for timing how long various things take to run.
 Using this is a bit more involved, so it's moved to its own subpage here: [benchmarker](benchmarker).

+## RNG Manipulation
+I wrote a library to help with RNG manipulation.
+It includes a couple of examples, one of which gets 5 stacks of Rak's Curse immediately.
+More details at the subpage: [rng_manip](rng_manip).

 ## Auto Era Disabler
 SPOLERS BELOW FOR ERA PHASE!
 YOU HAVE BEEN WARNED!